GetZenProject/chs-element-android/README.md

 7. Open Actions in your repository
 8. Run "Check New Versions" with "Build the latest version anyway" on to verify that everything works as expected

+You can enable/disable update checking on the action page of action "Check New Versions".

 ## Other

 You can change other [config setting](https://github.com/vector-im/element-android/blob/develop/vector-config/src/main/res/values/config.xml) (like changing the preffered Jitsi domain) in the step `Edit Config` of the `.github/workflows/execFastlane.yml`.